Azure-Samples/event-hubs-java-storm-sender-jms-receiver/README.md

 - The number of partitions available with your Event Hub configuration

-For information on creating and using EventHubs, see the Create an Event Hub section of Get Started with EventHubs.
+For information about creating and using EventHubs, see the Create an Event Hub section of Get Started with EventHubs.

 ## Building the Sample